 CATEC counts with an aerial robotics indoor testbed that can be used to develop and test different algorithms and technologies applied to multiple aerial platforms.
-The tests can be conducted in a 15 x 15 x 5 m volume.
+The tests can be conducted in a 15 x 15 x 5 m volume, although due to safety and the need to keep track of the aerial robot's pose during the whole run with the position tracking system, the operative area is 10 m x 10 m x 3.5 m size.
 This testbed has an indoor localization system based on 20 VICON cameras, that only needs the installation of passive markers on the aerial vehicle and/or along the scenario.
 This system is able to provide, in real-time, the position and orientation of the aerial vehicle with millimetre precision; the sample rate of data acquisition is 100 Hz.
 This aerial robotics indoor testbed has been extensively used in previous European projects such as ARCAS and AEROARMS, for the development of aerial robotics technologies for I&M applications.
 Thanks to this, CATEC counts with mock-ups of infrastructures that can be used to recreate different scenarios inside this testbed.